avinashnair02/avinashnair02/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: Drop me a mail @: avinashnair02@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: I can work as long as i want
+- ⚡ Fun fact: I can work as long as i want.
--->